-4.5.12 Alternative CL-12: Point-of-Use Treatment
+4.4.11 Alternative IS - 12: Point-of-Use Treatment

-This alternative consists of the continued operation of the Crystal Lake PWS well, plus treatment of water to be used for drinking or food preparation at the point of use (POU) to remove radium and alpha particle activity.
+This alternative consists of the continued operation of the Indian Springs PWS well, plus treatment of water to be used for drinking or food preparation at the point POU to remove radium and alpha particle activity.
 The purchase, installation, and maintenance of POU treatment systems to be installed "under the sink" would be necessary for this alternative.
 Blending is not an option in this case.

 This alternative would require installing the POU treatment units in residences and other buildings that provide drinking or cooking water.
 Lake Livingston WSSSC staff would be responsible for purchase and maintenance of the treatment units, including media or membrane and filter replacement, periodic sampling, and necessary repairs.
 In houses, the most convenient point for installation of the treatment units is typically under the kitchen sink, with a separate tap installed for dispensing treated water.
-Installation of the treatment units in kitchens would require entry by Lake Livingston WSSSC staff or contract personnel into the houses of customers.
+Installation of the treatment units in kitchens will require the entry of Lake Livingston WSSSC or contract personnel into the houses of customers.
 As a result, cooperation of customers would be important for success implementing this alternative.
 The treatment units could be installed so they could be accessed without house entry, but that would complicate the installation and increase costs.